-The Commission has finalised a range of resources and guidance documents to improve health care for women considering the treatment options for pelvic organ prolapse (POP), stress urinary incontinence (SUI), and complications of transvaginal mesh.
+The Commission produced a range of resources and guidance documents to improve health care for women considering the treatment options for pelvic organ prolapse (POP), stress urinary incontinence (SUI), and complications of transvaginal mesh.

 These documents were informed by detailed consideration of the peer-reviewed evidence and consultation with consumers, clinicians, relevant colleges and surgical specialty societies, state and territory health departments, the Australian Government Department of Health and the Reference Group that was convened to support this work.